 - Add a non-clickable affiliate URL in your content description

 Organic traffic is one of the most important factors in the success of your TikTok affiliate campaigns.
 With high viewership, you can create lasting relationships with users, improve brand awareness and engagement, and seed your audience across a range of platforms and channels.

 While our focus in this post is on organic traffic, you can also leverage paid TikTok advertising for better affiliate marketing results across a wider audience.

 We’ll cover this more in another article, but just know there are several advertising options on TikTok that brands use for their marketing goals:

 Appears while viewers are scrolling the general feed.

 A video is shown as a full-screen engaging and immersive ad, playing for about 6 seconds.

 These are hybrid ads between in-feeds and takeover videos and usually play for 60 seconds.

-Also “branded scan,” branded AR (augmented reality) allows affiliates to create ads using branded stickers, lenses, 2D, 3D, and AR effects that viewers can later use in their content.
+Also called “branded scan,” branded augmented reality (AR) allows affiliates to create ads using branded stickers, lenses, 2D, 3D, and AR effects that viewers can later use in their content.

 TikTok advertising allows more targeted delivery of a product or brand promotion, and it’s giving dominant ad platforms like Facebook and YouTube a serious run for their money.